danielsodium/AniShelf/README.md

 ## To do

- - Add scraping from Animixplay
+- Add more sites to scrape
+- Make the code not doo doo

 ## Playing episodes